 Industry 4.0, the Fourth Industrial Revolution, is transforming the manufacturing industry by incorporating advanced technologies such as the Internet of Things (IoT), Artificial Intelligence (AI), and big data analytics.
 These innovations have enabled manufacturers to improve their operations, increase productivity, and reduce costs.
-However, to fully realize the potential of Industry 4.0, manufacturers need to leverage manufacturing analytics.
-Manufacturing analytics involves using data analysis and modeling techniques to gain insights into manufacturing processes, identify areas for improvement, and optimize operations.
-This article will explore the importance of manufacturing analytics in Industry 4.0 and how it can help manufacturers achieve their full potential.
+However, to fully realize the potential of Industry 4.0 data analytics, manufacturers need to leverage various steps involved in utilizing them.
+Manufacturing analytics involves data analysis and modeling techniques to gain insights into manufacturing processes, identify areas for improvement, and optimize operations.
+Let us explore the importance of Industry 4.0 data analytics in manufacturing and how it can help manufacturers achieve their full potential.

-To leverage manufacturing analytics, manufacturers must first identify the data sources most relevant to their operations.
+To leverage industry 4.0 data analytics, manufacturers must first identify the data sources most relevant to their operations.
 This involves understanding what types of data are available, where they are coming from, and how they can be used to improve processes.
 Relevant data sources may include:

 Machines and sensors: Manufacturing equipment is often equipped with sensors that can capture temperature, pressure, and speed data.
-This data can be used to monitor equipment performance and identify potential issues before they cause downtime or quality problems.
+This data can be used to monitor asset condition and performance and identify potential issues before they cause downtime or quality problems.

 Quality control systems: Data from quality control systems can provide insights into product defects and help identify trends or patterns that may indicate underlying issues in the production process.

 Inventory and supply chain management: Data on inventory levels, order fulfillment, and supply chain performance can help manufacturers optimize their operations and reduce costs.